The Dog Mom Gazette

 The cartilage itself.

-This is the only layer that cheap glucosamine chew even goes after.
+This is the only layer that most cheap glucosamine chews go after.

-A 2022 systematic review that went through 72 clinical trials on dogs and cats with OA found that glucosamine and chondroitin, on their own, showed no meaningful reduction in pain.
+A 2022 review of 72 clinical trials found glucosamine, on its own, showed no meaningful reduction in pain.

 Layer three is the spine.